-After several days of searching, I found a house in the coastal village of Shelter Cove, and bought it.
-I choose this location because it was the last and only place left to live on the Calif.
+After several days of searching, I found a house in the coastal village of Shelter Cove and bought it.
+I chose this location because it was the last and only place left to live on the Calif.
 Coast without a multi-million dollar entry fee.
-I had not landed here by happenstance; remember from Chapter 25 when I first saw the mountains met the Pacific?

-On my 2,504-mile trek across the country to Shelter Cove, in my BMW, I listened to cassettes on my super stereo, that I’d recorded, and scanned radio stations during my adventure west mostly on I-70.
+On my 2,504-mile trek, I traversed more than 80% of the continental U.S.A. comfortably in my three-year-old BMW.
+I listened to cassettes I’d recorded and scanned radio stations during my adventure west, mainly on I-70.

 Nothing Compares 2 U–Sinead O’Connor, Blaze Of Glory–Jon Bon Jovi, Indiana.
 Justify My Love–Madonna, Unbelievable–EMF, through Illinois and Missouri.
 I Touched Myself, Cradle Of Love, Nebraska.